-We Are Praying According to God’s Will
+Praying Scripture Helps Us Pray According to God’s Will

-Keeps Our Prayer Focus On the Kingdom
+Praying the Word of God Keeps Our Prayers Focused On the Kingdom

 Don’t get me wrong, these are important things to pray for.
 However, Jesus tells us in Matthew chapter 6 to seek first His kingdom.
 He also instructs us to pray for “His kingdom to come and will be done on earth as it is in heaven”.
 His Word is full of principles and promises that focus on the kingdom.

 Also, the things that we pray about often become the things we care about.
 I believe this is why God tells us to pray for our enemies.
 As we pray for them our hearts and attitude towards them begin to change.